Tell Brak: Post-Akkadian kingdom

 In Brak Period N, the Fall of the Akkadian Empire (c.
 2154 BC), saw Nagar becoming a center of an independent Hurrian dynasty, evidenced by the discovery of a seal, recording the name of king Talpus-Atili of Nagar, who ruled during or slightly after the reign of Shar-Kali-Sharri (r.
 2217–2193 BC).

 Ur III Dynasty?

-The view that Tell Brak came under the control of Ur III is refused, and evidence exists for a Hurrian rebuilding of Naram-Sin's palace, erroneously attributed by Max Mallowan to Ur-Nammu of Ur.
+The view that Tell Brak came under the control of Ur III is refuted, and evidence exists for a Hurrian rebuilding of Naram-Sin's palace, erroneously attributed by Max Mallowan to Ur-Nammu of Ur.
 Period N saw a reduction in the city's size, with public buildings being abandoned, and the lower town evacuated.
 Few short lived houses were built in area CH during period N, and although greatly reduced in size, archaeology provided evidence for continued occupation in the city, instead of abandonment.

 Middle Bronze

 Mari Period

 Domination of Khabur area by Mari in the eighteenth century BC.
 The kingdom of Andarig was also important at that time.

 During Brak Period P (c.
 1820–1550 BC; MB II), Nagar was densely populated in the northern ridge of the tell.
 The city came under the rule of Mari, and was the site of a decisive victory won by Yahdun-Lim of Mari over Shamshi-Adad I of Assyria.
 Nagar lost its importance and came under the rule of Kahat in the 18th century BC.